pagedidier/Teaching-HEIGVD-RES-2019-Labo-HTTPInfra/LEGRAND_PAGE_HTTP_INFRA_REPORT.md

 ```

-And at the wnd we start our reverse proxy contaienr with the environment variables
+And at the wnd we start our reverse proxy container with the environment variables

 ```bash
 docker run -d -e $staticContainerName=$ipstatic:80 -e $dynamicContainerName=$ipdynamic:3000 -p 80:80 --name $rpContainerName $rpContainerImage